codio-content/MySQL_Playground/README.md

 - More information on other Codio Courses, how you can collaborate and other useful information can be found in our [Information Wiki](https://github.com/codio-content/Information/wiki).

 ## Using the `mysql` client

+[MariaDB](https://mariadb.com/) is used as the client in this course.
+The command line prompt will indicate this (along with the database in use) but it operates exactly the same as the more commonly seen clients

 Open up a terminal window from the **Tools->Terminal** menu.

-Once the terminal window is open, just type `mysql` into the command line and a new `mysql>` client will start.
+Once the terminal window is open, just type `mysql` into the command line and a new `MariaDB [(none)]>` client will start.

 ### Running `mysql` statements
 The `mysql` client is enabled with all the database and table editing and reading privileges so you can experiment as much as you want.